The Beginner’s Guide to Light Painting in Photography

-If you move around at night have a head lamp.
-Just getting from the car to the place you want to shoot or moving around while you take a light painting, make sure when you move around in the dark that you have a head lamp of some sorts.
+If you move around at night have a headlamp.
+Just getting from the car to the place you want to shoot or moving around while you take a light painting, make sure when you move around in the dark that you have a headlamp of some sort.

-I use the once from Petzl because they also have a red lamp funtion which is useful when you move around in tropical areas.
+I use the one from Petzl because they also have a red lamp function which is useful when you move around in tropical areas.
 Mosquitos will not attack so much when you have only red light on.

 Use a Stopwatch or a Friend calling out the seconds past